AdguardTeam/AdGuardDNSClient/README.md

 ## <a href="#opts" id="opts" name="opts">Command-line options</a>

-Any option overrides the corresponding value provided by configuration file.
+Each option overrides the corresponding value provided by the configuration file and the environment.

+### <a href="#opts-help" id="opts-help" name="opts-help">Help</a>

+Option `-h` makes AdGuard DNS Client print out a help message to standard output and exit with a success status-code.

 ### <a href="#opts-service" id="opts-service" name="opts-service">Service</a>